-United Way is a nonprofit, 501(c)(3) agency that brings people and communities together to advance the common good.
+United Way is a nonprofit, 501(c)(3) agency that brings people together to help our community reach its full potential.
 We partner with local nonprofits, businesses, government and social service agencies to address our community's most pressing needs.

 Our mission is uniting caring people to build pathways out of poverty, thereby improving individuals and the community.

 Our work helps provide the building blocks for a good life through efforts in two areas: Safety Net (providing basic needs) and Education/Jobs Training.
 Our goals address poverty’s root causes on multiple fronts, and we measure our impact and success each year in our annual Community Results report.

 During specific local disaster-relief situations, we also work in partnership with United Ways that cover other Minnesota counties to ensure that immediate help is coordinated and effective.

 Who and where do you help?

 Greater Twin Cities United Way serves people living at or on the edge of poverty in Anoka, Carver, Chisago, Dakota, Hennepin, Isanti, Ramsey, Scott and western Washington counties.

 Who runs United Way?